lukeed/polka/packages/polka/readme.md

 ### Methods

-Any valid HTTP method is supported!
+Any valid HTTP/1.1 method is supported!
 However, only the most common methods are used throughout this documentation for demo purposes.

-> **Note:** For a full list of valid METHODs, please see [this list](http://expressjs.com/en/4x/api.html#routing-methods).
+> **Note:** For a full list of valid METHODs, please see [this list](https://github.com/lukeed/trouter#method).

 ### Handlers